 During the performance, the fiction takes shape.
 A woman comes and cuts out the dress from the paper patchwork and puts it on.
 There are no more sounds in the walls, in the ceiling.
 She looks at the suspended sculpture, comes into contact with it, through her movements, through her attention, through the song she offers in the hollow of the copper weaving.
 She is alone, but one can still hear in memory, if one had been there before, the polyphony of songs.
 Slowly she crosses the space and goes away, leaving in the heart of the pleated paper patchwork the imprint of an evaporated body.
 Later the dress will be sewn back on and the story may begin again.

 A sound system is hidden in the walls and ceiling.
 Six transducers (which set the walls and ceiling in vibration) transform their surface into a diffusion membrane.
 The space becomes a sound membrane that lets us hear footsteps, breaths, the sound of paper being carefully cut, the amplification of sound produced by the neon lights that illuminate the room on the ceiling.
 The space breathes, it is one with the sculptures.
 At times you can hear a voice passing through it, the sculpture in the centre seems to tremble.
 Other voices join it, similar in timbre, as if the first had been multiplied.
-The polyphony of sounds and voices is diffused randomly, guided by software.
-Thus one never hears the same thing and each visitor can reconstruct his or her own story.

-In collaboration with Amélie Giacomini
+Project developed in collaboration with Amélie Giacomini

-Pictures: Thomas Lannes, Rituel.les, IAC Villeurbanne, 2020
+Pictures: Rituel.les, exhibition views, IAC Villeurbanne, 2020, ©Thomas Lannes,